 I know I can’t be the only person who thinks of castles and history when Ireland comes to mind.
+This is why many people flock to enjoy a range of castle hotels Ireland has to offer.
 In the city of Dublin there is said to only be one such castle hotel and that is Clontarf Castle Hotel.
 It is from the 12th century and when I got there I was excited about staying in a castle regardless of it being modernized.
 It is so beautiful and the staff were really great!

 As I stated before the Clontarf Castle Hotel dates back to the 12 century.
 Looking at the hotel the old and the new collide beautifully.
 Clontarf is 10 minutes from the Dublin city center.
 Public transportation is available, but taxis are very accessible and affordable.
 The Dublin airport is 5 miles away.
 The sea is not too far away and right near what they called the coast.
 You can walk along the water and enjoy on a nice day.